UML-Cyber-Security/CCDC_Practice_Infrastructure/Taiga/Navigation.md

 2. Once this is done you should see all the epics (Top Level Tasks) in the project.
 An example is shown below.

     <img src="Images/Taiga-Epics.png" width=800>
-3. Click on the Epic and you will be able access and create User Stories as shown below.
+3. Click on the Epic and you will be able to access and create User Stories as shown below.

     <img src="Images/Taiga-Epic-Internal.png" width=800>
 4. We can then click on an existing User Story to add individual tasks as shown below.
     <img src="Images/Taiga-User-Story.png" width=800>
     * From this we can leave notes and access the tasks.
-Tasks are the smallest unit of organization, we cannot subdivide further and only one user can be assigned (in Taiga) to a task.
+Tasks are the smallest unit of organization, we cannot subdivide further, and only one user can be assigned to a task in Taiga.

 ## Access Sprint
-1. Click on the Scrum tab on the *left* it is highlighted below.
+1. Click on the Scrum tab on the *left*.
+It is highlighted below.

     <img src="Images/Taiga-Project-Home-Sprint.png" width=800>
-2. From this we will get a drop down and can select a Sprint or access *Backlog* from which we can create a sprint and add user stories (By dragging and dropping to the right)
+2. From this, we will get a drop down.
+We can select a Sprint or access *Backlog*, from which we can create a sprint and add user stories (By dragging and dropping to the right)

     <img src="Images/Taiga-Sprint-Drop.png" width=200>
 3. The Backlog allows us to add User Stories to the sprints displayed on the *right* side of the screen.
 We can also access the sprints from the list on the *right*